data-gab/King-County-Home-Prices/README.md

 <img src= "images/grade-vs-price.png"/>

 #### Observations and Conclusions
 The above graphics show that the price of the houses increases as the grade increases.
-This makes sense since most home buyers are looking to buy homes that have little or no rennovation to be done.
-Even though the building grades range from 1-13, after removing outliers in the data, we found that a majority of homes sold in King County were from grades 5-11.
+This makes sense since most home buyers are looking to buy homes with little or no renovations to be done.
+Even though the building grades range from 1-13, after removing outliers in the data, we found that most homes sold in King County were from grades 5-11.

 #### Recommendations
-I would recommended to the stakeholder to not hold back on construction and rennovations.
+I would recommend to the stakeholder not to hold back on construction and renovations.
 As you can see from the chart and graphics provided above, the homes that sell at the highest price are homes with grades of 11.
-A grade of 11 is described as "Custom design and higher quality finish work, with added amenities of solid woods, bathroom fixtures and more luxurious options."
-This shows that home buyers are willing to pay more for a home that is well constructed and higher quality.
-The property investor can cheap out on renovations and create an average house, but they will not see a huge return on investment.
-If the property owner rennovates the homes to have a building range from 9-13, I believe they will see a great return on investment.
+A degree of 11 describes a house of "Custom design and higher quality finish work, with added amenities of solid woods, bathroom fixtures, and more luxurious options."
+This shows that homebuyers are willing to pay more for a home that is well constructed and of higher quality.
+The property investor can cheap out on renovations and create an average house, but they will not see a significant investment return.
+If the property owner renovates the homes to have a building range from 9-13, I believe they will see a great return on investment.

 ***
 ### Question 3: What Condition of Homes Sell at the Average Highest Price?